DCFApixels/DragonECS/README.md

 </br>

 # Define Symbols
 + `DRAGONECS_DISABLE_POOLS_EVENTS` - Disables reactive behavior in pools.
+Recommended for performance improvement when reactive behavior is not required.
 + `DRAGONECS_ENABLE_DEBUG_SERVICE` - Enables EcsDebug functionality in release builds.
-+ `DRAGONECS_STABILITY_MODE` - By default, many exception checks are skipped in release builds for performance.
-This define replaces checks with error-resilient code to increase stability at the cost of some performance.
++ `DRAGONECS_STABILITY_MODE` - In Debug builds, invalid operations throw exceptions.
+In Release, these checks are removed for performance.
+Defining this macro restores them in Release, but replaces exceptions with safe fallback behavior.
+This trade‑off makes development faster and more forgiving, at the cost of slightly reduced runtime performance.
 + `DRAGONECS_DISABLE_CATH_EXCEPTIONS` - Turns off the default exception handling behavior.
 By default, the framework will catch exceptions with the exception information output via EcsDebug and continue working.
 + `REFLECTION_DISABLED` - Restricts the framework's use of Reflection.
+Required for Native AOT in reflection‑free mode.
 + `DISABLE_DEBUG` - For environments where manual DEBUG disabling is not supported (e.g., Unity).

 </br>